 Tip number 1 - forward e-mails to Teams

 If you get an e-mail into boring old Outlook, which you would like to share with colleagues inside a Teams team, you don't have to copy/paste.
 Each channel in a team has an e-mail address to which you simply forward the e-mail.
 It then (almost magically) appears in the channel thread.

 You can find the e-mail address by clicking on the channel's three dots and choosing Get email address.

 If someone writes a longer post in a Teams thread, you can turn on Simplified Reader with one click.

 This opens a more readable version of the post.
 You can even get it read to you by clicking the play button at the bottom of the reader.
-Out with the popcorn.
+Whip out the popcorn.

 To view a post in Simplified Reader, click on the three dots and select Simplified Reader.

 Tip number 3 - add other cloud-based storage accounts